ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_ios.md

 ## Step 1 - Installing the Citrix Workspace Application

 On your iOS device, navigate to and open the App Store.
-Once complete, use the application search bar to look for “Citrix Workspace”.
+Once complete, use the application search bar to look for "Citrix Workspace".
 When found, please refer to **_image 1 below_** to ensure it is the correct application.
 Once confirmed, proceed to install the application.

 ![Image 1: iOS Store download page](files/Appstoreios.png "Image 1: iOS Store download page")